Pressure Ulcer Cases in Nursing Homes

 How Dangerous Are Bedsores?

 There are several stages of pressure ulcers (or bedsores).
 While stage I and stage II bedsores are still dangerous, they are more easily treatable than more progressed sores.
 Stage III and stage IV pressure ulcers are very serious and can lead to infection, cellulitis, and sepsis without immediate proper treatment.
 Sepsis is a life-threatening condition in which the body attempts to fight off infection.
 It is most commonly associated with bacterial infections, including those that can result from untreated pressure ulcers.

 Approximately one third of all people who develop sepsis die.
 Those who do not die are likely to suffer serious complications and problems, including organ dysfunction, chronic pain, ongoing fatigue, and post-traumatic stress disorder (PTSD).

 Pressure Ulcer Lawyers

 We have a team of highly qualified pressure ulcer attorneys in Dallas, as well as in Los Angeles and New York.
-At Clinesmith Firm, we fight aggressively to seek justice for the elderly.
+At Smith Clinesmith LLP, we fight aggressively to seek justice for the elderly.
 We work alongside a team of medical experts, nurses, paralegals, and investigators in order to conduct exhaustive investigations and create powerful cases on behalf of our clients.
 If you or a loved one is suffering from abuse at a nursing home or senior care facility, contact us before it’s too late.
 We take every nursing home negligence or abuse claim seriously and work hard to build the strongest case possible.

 Call (877) 976-8411 to speak with an experienced nursing home abuse and neglect attorney today.